UK PM Boris Johnson’s ethics chief resigns in wake of partygate | Politics

 - United Kingdom

-Lord Christopher Geidt, the Independent Adviser on Ministers' Interests who reported directly to the Prime Minister in an advisory capacity, handed in his resignation to Johnson on Wednesday evening.
-His resignation statement does not specify a reason for his departure and Downing Street is yet to elaborate on that.
+Geidt, the Independent Adviser on Ministers’ Interests who reported directly to the Prime Minister in an advisory capacity, handed in his resignation to Johnson on Wednesday evening.

-"With regret, I feel that it is right that I am resigning from my post as Independent Adviser on Ministers' Interests," Geidt said in a brief statement.
+Amid pressure to reveal the exact reason behind the resignation, Downing Street published his resignation letter to Johnson, which claims he was put in an “impossible and odious” position over another matter since the partygate scandal.

+“I was tasked to offer a view about the government’s intention to consider measures which risk a deliberate and purposeful breach of the Ministerial Code.
+This request has placed me in an impossible and odious position,” Geidt said in his resignation letter.

+“In seeking your advice before any decision was taken, I was looking to ensure that we acted properly with due regard to the Ministerial Code,” said Johnson.

+Earlier, Geidt had issued just a brief resignation statement saying that he felt it right to step down from the post of Independent Adviser on Ministers’ Interests.

-The resignation has taken Downing Street by surprise and follows the 2020 exit of Sir Alex Allan, his predecessor in the role, and the resignation of the British Prime Minister's anti-corruption champion, John Penrose, last week.
+The resignation took Downing Street by surprise and followed the 2020 exit of Sir Alex Allan, his predecessor in the role, and the resignation of the British Prime Minister's anti-corruption champion, John Penrose, last week.

-''Whilst we are disappointed, we thank Lord Geidt for his public service,'' a government spokesperson said.

-According to reports, Geidt had been asked to provide advice on a "commercially sensitive matter in the national interest", which previously had cross-party support.
+Geidt’s resignation letter also makes a reference to the contentious partygate issue, expressing his disappointment that Johnson’s response on the matter had not been “fuller”.

+He also took note of Johnson’s reference to “miscommunication” between their offices in the matter and indicated that he was prepared to resign at the time but stayed on “by a very small margin”.

 Meanwhile, the Opposition parties renewed their partygate attack on the government over this latest development.